core-wg/resource-directory/draft-ietf-core-resource-directory.md

 <t>As some of these sources are just (more or less educated) guesses,
 endpoints MUST make use of any error messages to very strictly rate-limit requests to candidate IP addresses that don't work out.
-E.g., an ICMP Destination Unreachable message (and, in particular, the port unreachable code for this message) may indicate the lack of a CoAP server on the candidate host, or a CoAP error response code such as 4.05 "Method Not Allowed" may indicate unwillingness of a CoAP server
+For example, an ICMP Destination Unreachable message (and, in particular, the port unreachable code for this message) may indicate the lack of a CoAP server on the candidate host, or a CoAP error response code such as 4.05 "Method Not Allowed" may indicate unwillingness of a CoAP server